the-answerai/daisy/daisy/markdown/packages/core/src/getTemplateFiles.ts.md

 This script exports two functions: `readTemplateFile` and `getTemplateFiles`. `readTemplateFile` reads the contents of a template file given its file path, while `getTemplateFiles` reads the contents of all template files in a directory and returns them as an object.

 Internal Functions:
 - `readTemplateFile(filePath: string)`: This function takes a file path as a parameter and reads the contents of the file using the `readFile` function from the `fs/promises` module.
-It returns the content of the file as a string.
+It returns the content as a string.

 - `getTemplateFiles(templateFilePath: string)`: This function takes a directory path as a parameter and reads the contents of all files in that directory using the `readdir` function from the `fs/promises` module.
 It then iterates over the files, reads their contents using `readTemplateFile`, and stores the contents in an object with the file names (without extensions) as keys.
 Finally, it returns the object containing the template contents.

 External Functions:
 - `readTemplateFile(filePath: string)`: This function is exported and can be used to read the contents of a template file given its file path.
-It returns the content of the file as a string.
+It returns the content as a string.

 - `getTemplateFiles(templateFilePath: string)`: This function is exported and can be used to read the contents of all template files in a directory.
 It returns an object containing the template contents, with the file names (without extensions) as keys.